spotlightpa/poor-richard/content/news/2025-04-01-SPLDIRECTCARE0425.md

 Shapiro’s funding pitch faces long odds despite the relatively low cost.
 State Senate Republicans have pushed back against the governor’s proposed budget, arguing it would worsen <a href="https://www.spotlightpa.org/news/2024/03/pennsylvania-budget-josh-shapiro-surplus-structural-deficit-explainer/">Pennsylvania’s structural deficit</a>.

-Cody Jones, senior director of government affairs for the home care association, did not comment on Argall’s legislation, but emphasized that the state’s caregiver shortage “cannot be solved” without increased wages.<strong><em></em></strong>
+Cody Jones, senior director of government affairs for the home care association, did not comment on Argall’s legislation, but emphasized that the state’s caregiver shortage “cannot be solved” without increased wages.

+<em>Due to an editing error, this story originally misrepresented Kathy Cubit’s position on the legislation.
+It has also been updated to clarify that Cubit’s statements are personal and do not reflect CARIE’s position. </em>